simonhamp/dotme/content/collections/pages/tools.md

 - [ScreenStudio](https://screenstudio.lemonsqueezy.com?aff=ZJVoO) for quick screen recordings
 - [Fathom Analytics](https://usefathom.com/ref/DRLWQG) - the best privacy-protecting alternative to Google Analytics
 - [Digital Ocean](https://m.do.co/c/adc0b0656d7c) - good, solid virtual servers
+- [Mailcoach](mailcoach.app/?via=simonhamp) - straightforward email campaigns and transactional email management

-**Some of these links contain affiliate trackers and I may earn a referral fee**
+**Some of these are affiliate tracking links and I may earn a referral fee when you sign up for services or purchase products**